amirofy2002/cqrs-flow/README.md

-# cqrs-flow
+# cqrs-toolkit

-a simple package for managing cqrs events and commands
+a toolkit that eases managing cqrs events and commands